qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - My account is locked.
 - Locked account
 - Email is locked up
+- I can't sign in to my account how I can reset the password
+- I wanted to log a job but I'm unable to log in or reset my password - it comes up with You cannot reset your password
+- Trying to reset my password since the new upgrade, my original password doesn't work and it will not let me reset it.
+Please send me a temp password.
+- I keep requesting a password reset and don't receive it
+- my password doesn't work, not does the password reset prompt.
+- It does not work even after resetting passwords

 ## intent:update_err
 - Hey  I’ve been using Edison and love it — then a recent update killed it — now the app won’t open.
 HELP!!!